+I have found this thread rather interesting, if only for the great degree of confusion in some of the posts.
 I have many RM Williams elastic sided boots, many of them custom made.
 I therefore thought it a good idea to put up an aficionado's guide to RM Williams boots.
 Leathers

 There are three basic options in leathers for RM Williams dress boots.
 These are: